exercism/python/exercises/rna-transcription/README.md

 * `T` -> `A`
 * `A` -> `U`

+Your function will need to be able to handle invalid inputs, both partial (a few invalid bases) and completely invalid strings.
+In these cases it should return an empty string.

 ## Submitting Exercises

 Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.